 intershop.cartridges.bc_organization.DomainDeletionPipeline = ORG_RemoveDomainReferences-Start

-All stored procedures removing domains, users and products referencing objects are named
+All stored procedures that remove domains, users, and products referencing objects are named

 Type | ProcedureName |